 Video of the Day

-Taking care of their health
+Take care of your dog's health

 Often, adopted dogs come with a set of vaccinations and a microchip, but this isn't always the case, so it's best to ask for any medical records from the adoption organization, then take that info with you to a doctor.
 Some dogs will come spayed or neutered, while others will not, or may be too young to undergo such a procedure at first.
 A new puppy will need a series of vaccinations which are administered on a schedule over the course of several months, so be sure to obtain records of which shots were given and when.

 Food is another obvious need for your new dog, and often, newly adopted dogs may take a little while to get their stomachs settled if their diets are changed too fast upon going home.
-To make the transition as smooth as possible, find out what food your dog was eating at the shelter and continue with that diet to start.
+To make the transition as smooth as possible, find out what food your dog was eating at the shelter or their foster hone, and continue with that diet to start.
 If you wish to change the food your dog eats, subtract small amounts of the old food and add in bits of new food until your dog is only eating the new diet.

-Making your dog comfortable
+Make your dog comfortable

-Attending to the physical health of a dog is just one aspect of pet care.
-Making sure your dog is cared for mentally and emotionally is just as important, especially in those first days of your new relationship.
-Starting on day one, make sure your dog has a comfortable, safe space to decompress in, like a new dog bed or a crate equipped with blankets and some chew toys to help keep occupied.
-A shy or timid dog might benefit from their personal space being housed in a quiet, low-foot traffic area of the home, at least at first.
+The first week home, aim to keep your dog's environment as comfortable and low-stress as possible.
+Starting on day one, make sure your dog has a comfortable, safe space to decompress in, like a new dog bed or a crate equipped with blankets and some fun interactive toys to help keep them occupied.
+A shy or timid dog will benefit from their personal space being housed in a quiet, low-foot traffic area of the home, at least at first.

 Adult dogs will greatly benefit from structure and routine in their new environment, which can be made easier with the help of a dog trainer or training classes.
 Building trust and a lifelong bond is best done by using positive reinforcement training, where dogs are rewarded for doing well rather than scolded for doing wrong.
-Good behaviors are best enforced with high value treats for a job well done, like delicious treats and loving praise.
+Desired behaviors are best enforced with high value treats for a job well done, like delicious treats and loving praise.

 Having basics prepared for when your new pet first comes home can make the first week comfortable and assured for everyone.
 Things to have ready include bedding, food, and a veterinary practice for check up.
-Puppy and dog proofing your home will keep your canine friend and your belongings safe, and setting personal boundaries through a structured routine and training will set your dog up for success well into their later years.
+Spend the first week focusing on just keeping your dog comfortable and feeling safe, and save training and more mentally taxing activities for later on.